 Policies Pertaining to Online Classes

 UAlbany courses are offered in the online format via Blackboard Learning System.
-Instructions for accessing an online course will be sent to each registered student prior to the start of the class.
+Instructions for accessing an online course will be sent by email to each registered student prior to the start of the class.
 Students are not admitted to online classes after the first day of the course.

 A blended (or hybrid) course, which is a combination of classroom and online learning, does not constitute an online course.
 Students should be aware of any class meetings prior to enrolling so that proper attendance can be achieved.